GijsPost/DMtools/README.md

 </ul>

 <b>Notes</b>
 <p>If the application is hard to run and you don't understand it, i'm sorry.
 Perhaps it is best if you have some experience with running angular projects when using this app.
 I'm currently trying to find a way to publish the web app online.
 That said, the app doesn't use an api, it loads its two main data files (monsters.json / spells.json) from the assets folder.
-Maybe when I put this app online somewhere I will link an api to it, so I can remotely update the monster database.</p>
+Maybe when I put this app online somewhere I will link an api to it, so I can remotely update the monster database.
+This web app is not optimalized for mobile (yet) I highly recommend using a normal desktop browser.</p>